gjn/mf-chsdi/chsdi/public/doc/source/widgets/sdiwidgetsexamples3.rst

 Print
 -----

 A Map Panel is required in order to add a toolbar with the print function.
+In this example, the "Popup" print contains all possible configuration.
+The "Panel" print is the default configuration.
+A custom title, footer and logo (we recommend to use a 516x70 px logo) can be defined.
+It can be chosen to show the legend on a second page or not.

 .. raw:: html